By Lawrence Wright

 Directed by Oskar Eustis

 From the Texas playwright of the world premiere Alley hit Cleo.
-Pulitzer Prize winner Lawrence Wright, author of God Save Texas and The Looming Tower: Al-Qaeda and the Road to 9/11, offers a behind-the-scenes look at a historical moment whose legacy continues to resonate 41 years later.
+Pulitzer Prize winner Lawrence Wright, author of God Save Texas and The Looming Tower: Al-Qaeda and the Road to 9/11, offers a behindthe- scenes look at a historical moment whose legacy continues to resonate 41 years later.
 In the tumultuous 1970s, Middle East peace seemed nearly as impossible as it does today.
 Yet during 13 days in 1978, Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat, with the powerful help of U.S. President Jimmy Carter and First Lady Rosalynn Carter, hammered out an agreement that inspired the entire world.
-Wright’s play is filled with humor, insights, and a view towards hope.
+Wright’s play delivers a tremendously human look at both the hope and the cost of that historic moment.

 What the critics are saying: